ma43-source/sailaab-sahara-guide/README.md

 # Sailaab Sahara (سیلاب سہارا)
 ### Flood Relief Rights Navigator for Pakistan

-**Samajhna Aasan — Understanding your flood relief options, made simple.**
+**Samajhna Aasan: Understanding your flood relief options, made simple.**

 ---

 ## ⚠️ Important Disclaimer

-**This is an independent student project.** It is **not affiliated with NDMA, PDMA, or the Government of Pakistan.** It provides general, AI-assisted guidance only — not legal advice, and not a substitute for official verification.
+**This is an independent student project.** It is **not affiliated with NDMA, PDMA, or the Government of Pakistan.** It provides general, AI-assisted guidance only, not legal advice, and not a substitute for official verification.
 Users are directed to confirm their specific situation with their local PDMA / District Disaster Management Authority office.

 If you are in immediate danger, **call Rescue 1122 first**, before using this app.